juhoinkinen/Annif-wiki/Usage-with-Docker.md

     docker run -it annif bash

 If this is the first time you are using the Annif image, the image will now be downloaded from [Docker Hub](https://hub.docker.com/).
 A bash shell starts in the container, where it is possible to run Annif [[Commands]] (here the `-it` flag is for enabling interactive mode).
+The container can be exited with `exit`.

 However, the Annif image itself does not contain any vocabulary or training data.
 A directory containing these can be bind mounted as a [volume](https://docs.docker.com/storage/volumes/) from the host file system to the container using the syntax `-v /absolute_path/on/host:/path/in/container` after the `docker run` command<sup id="a1">[1](#myfootnote1)</sup>.
-To bind mount the current working directory on host, `$(pwd)` can be used instead explicitly writing the absolute path.
 Also, the user in a docker container is by default not the same as on the host system and any file created in a container is not owned by the host user, and with bind-mounts this can lead to issues with file permissions.
 Therefore it is best to make [the user in the container](https://docs.docker.com/engine/reference/run/#user) the same as on the host, using `-u $(id -u):$(id -g)`.
 With these flags the command to run bash in a container with Annif looks like this:

     docker run \
-        -v $(pwd):/annif-projects \
+        -v ~/annif-projects:/annif-projects \
         -u $(id -u):$(id -g) \
         -it annif bash

-Now the directory where the command was issued on host is mounted with name `annif-projects` on the root of the container filesystem, and the post-installation steps in [[Getting Started]] can be followed.
+Here the `annif-projects/` directory is assumed to exist in home directory on host (and it is mounted with the same name on the root of the container filesystem).
+From here on the post-installation steps for using Annif in [[Getting Started]] can be followed.

-Specificly, the template configuration file comes with the Annif image and can be copied to the `/annif-projects` directory:
+Specifically, the template configuration file [`projects.cfg.dist`](https://github.com/NatLibFi/Annif/blob/master/projects.cfg.dist) can be placed to `~/annif-projects/` in the host system with the name `projects.cfg` along the vocabulary and training data (e.g. [Annif-corpora](https://github.com/NatLibFi/Annif-corpora)).

-    cp /Annif/projects.cfg.dist  /annif-projects/projects.cfg

-The vocabulary and training data (e.g. [Annif-corpora](https://github.com/NatLibFi/Annif-corpora)) can be fetched using the host system to the mounted directory.

 *Note that any data should not be stored in other locations in the container but in the mounted directory*, as after the container has stopped, [it is not convenient to gain access to the data again](https://docs.docker.com/engine/reference/commandline/commit/).